Strong gravitational lensing by rotating Simpson--Visser black holes: Introduction

-Bardeen \cite{Bardeen:1968} realized the idea of the Sakharov \cite{Sakharov:1966}, and Gliner \cite{Gliner:1966}, to give first regular black hole model horizons but there is no singularity \cite{Ansoldi:2008jw,Ghosh:2014pba}.
-The Bardeen black hole near the origin act like the de Sitter spacetime, whereas for large $r$, it is according to Schwarzchild black hole \cite{Ansoldi:2008jw}.
+Bardeen \cite{Bardeen:1968}, motivated by Sakharov \cite{Sakharov:1966} and Gliner \cite{Gliner:1966}, proposed the first regular black hole with horizons, but there is no central singularity \cite{Ansoldi:2008jw,Ghosh:2014pba}.
+The Bardeen black hole near the origin acts like the de Sitter spacetime, whereas for large $r$, it is according to Schwarzschild black hole \cite{Ansoldi:2008jw}.
 Thus the black hole interior does not result in a singularity but develops a de Sitter like region, eventually settling with a regular center.
 Thus its maximal extension is the one of the Reissner\(-\)Nordstr$\mathrm{\ddot{o}}$m spacetime, but with a regular center \cite{Borde:1994ai,Borde:1996df}.
-Later, Ayon-Beato and Garcia \cite{Ayon:1999} demonstrate that the Bardeen is an exact solution of general relativity coupled to nonlinear electrodynamics thereby an alteration of the Reisnner\(-\)Nordstr$\mathrm{\ddot{o}}$m black hole solution \cite{Reissner:1916}.
-There has been an enormous advance in the analysis and application of regular black holes, \cite{AyonBeato:1998ub,Lemos:2011dq} and also on regular rotating black \cite{Ghosh:2014pba,Kumar:2020cve} holes.
+Later, Ayon-Beato and Garcia \cite{Ayon:1999} demonstrate that the Bardeen's model is an exact solution of general relativity coupled to nonlinear electrodynamics thereby an alteration of the Reissner\(-\)Nordstr$\mathrm{\ddot{o}}$m black hole solution \cite{Reissner:1916}.
+There has been an enormous advance in the analysis and application of regular black holes, \cite{AyonBeato:1998ub,Lemos:2011dq,Cisterna:2020rkc} and also on regular rotating black \cite{Ghosh:2014pba,Kumar:2020cve,Eichhorn:2021etc} holes.
 Most of these solutions are, more or less, based on Bardeen's proposal that has non-linear electrodynamics as the source.
 It turns out that most regular black holes have a core that is asymptotical de Sitter (with constant positive curvature) \cite{Bardeen:1968,AyonBeato:1998ub}.
 One exception is the regular black hole in Refs \cite{hc,Ghosh:2014pba,Simpson:2019mud} has an asymptotically Minkowski core \cite{Simpson:2019mud} thereby greatly simplifying the physics in the deep core.

 Lately, another interesting spherically symmetric regular black hole spacetime is proposed by Simpson-Visser \cite{Simpson:2018tsi,Simpson:2019cer,Lobo:2020ffi} given by